 WCPT's Executive Board is elected by WCPT member organisations and consists of the President, Vice President and a member from each region.

-The President and Vice President are elected at the WCPT General Meeting held every four years.
+The President and Vice President are elected at the WCPT General Meeting, which is held every four years.
 Regional Executive Board members are elected by their region and confirmed at the WCPT General Meeting.

-The Executive Board meets at least once annually to conduct the business of WCPT, consistent with the Confederation's Articles of Association and the policy directions of the General Meeting.
+The Executive Board meets at least once annually to conduct the business of WCPT, consistent with the Confederation's Constitution and the policy directions of the General Meeting.